 All undergraduates must be enrolled during both the Spring 2022 and Fall 2022 semesters to be eligible.
 This includes all students regardless of citizenship and current location of study.
 Students may not be on a leave of absence from Brown either in the semester they are applying or in the period when they would receive the funding.
 Students who have received summer funding from BrownConnect (LINK, UTRA, Signature Programs) in a previous summer will not receive priority consideration in the awards process, but are eligible to apply again.

 - You have applied for or secured an unpaid summer internship or research experience that pays $1,500 or less and will not receive additional funding from another source, including other fellowships, Brown departments, etc.

-- Priority will be given to students receiving university scholarship.
+- Priority will be given to students receiving university scholarships.

-- Please note that BrownConnect may work with Brown’s Office of Student Conduct and Community Standards to ensure that applicants are in compliance with conduct expectations.
+- BrownConnect may work with Brown’s Office of Student Conduct and Community Standards to ensure that applicants are in compliance with conduct expectations.